sincerity21/acecombat7_addon_merging/README.md

     - `ASS/SkinDataTable.json`
     - `AircraftViewerDataTable.json`
   - Useful when an add‑on becomes outdated or unsupported.
-  - Useful when an add‑on becomes outdated or unsupported.

 - **Localization (optional)**
   - If **both** `SourceData/Localization` and `TargetData/Localization` exist, the tool also processes: